opiumind/ts-notes/typescript.md

 console.log(fiveToHex());
 ```
 * ThisType<Type> - This utility does not return a transformed type.
 Instead, it serves as a marker for a contextual this type.
-Note that the --noImplicitThis flag must be enabled to use this utility
+Note that the --noImplicitThis flag must be enabled to use this utility.